Takagi Function Identities on Dyadic Rationals: Introduction

 \section{Introduction}

 The Takagi function is a widely-studied self-similar continuous nowhere-differentiable function on $[0,1]$, identified by Takagi in 1901 \cite{takagi01}.
-It has connections to many areas of mathematics, including number theory, combinatorics, probability theory and analysis, and many people have studied this function over the past century.
-Two recent comprehensive surveys on the subject have been published, both in 2011: one by Lagarias \cite{lagarias11}, and one by Allaart and Kawamura \cite{allaart11}.
-OEIS \seqnum{A268289} has also been related to the Takagi function; there are a number of identities linking the two \cite{lagarias11, allaart11, baruchel19_2}.
+It has connections to many areas of mathematics, including number theory, combinatorics, probability theory, and analysis, and many people have studied this function over the past century.
+Two recent comprehensive surveys on the subject have been published: one by Lagarias \cite{lagarias11}, and one by Allaart and Kawamura \cite{allaart11}.
+The On-Line Encyclopedia of Integer Sequences (OEIS) sequence \seqnum{A268289} \cite{OEIS} is also related to the Takagi function.
+There are a number of identities linking this sequence with the Takagi function \cite{lagarias11,allaart11,baruchel19_2}.

-There is an interesting connection between binary trees representing divide-and-conquer calculations and the Takagi function, shown in \cite{coronado20}: the number of imbalanced interior nodes of a divide-and-conquer tree is a sequence of dilations of the Takagi function on dyadic rationals.
+There is an interesting connection between binary trees representing divide-and-conquer calculations and the Takagi function, shown by Coronado et al.\ \cite{coronado20}: the number of unbalanced interior nodes of a divide-and-conquer tree is a sequence of dilations of the Takagi function on dyadic rationals.

 In this paper we derive several formulas for counting such nodes on a divide-and-conquer tree, and use the dilations to extend them to identities on the Takagi function on dyadic rationals.
-These identities are in Section~\ref{dnodes2takagi}, and include: \begin{itemize} \item Recursive and closed formulas for the Takagi function on dyadic rationals.
+These identities are in Section~\ref{dnodes2takagi}, and include the following: \begin{itemize} \item Recursive and closed formulas for the Takagi function on dyadic rationals.
 The recursive formulas are in Theorems \ref{th_yet_another_takagi_prop} and \ref{takagi_another_recurrence}, and the closed are in Theorems \ref{cor_takagi_exp_D_closed} and \ref{th_another_explicit_takagi}. \item A formula for the Hamming weight of an integer in terms of the Takagi function on dyadic rationals, in Theorem \ref{th_hamming_takagi}, derived from the formulas for counting $D$-nodes.
 As a consequence, we provide another proof of Trollope's theorem on cumulative binary digit sums \cite{trollope68} in Corollary~\ref{cor_trollope}, and give three succinct forms of the cumulative binary digit sum in Corollary~\ref{cor_trollope3way}. \end{itemize}